MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 If you still configured labels in the Azure portal that you haven't yet [migrated to the unified labeling store](configure-policy-migrate-labels.md), use the **Azure Information Protection classic client** instead.

-For more information, including a feature and functionality comparison table, see [Choose which Azure Information Protection client to use](./rms-client/use-client.md#choose-which-labeling-client-to-use-for-windows-computers).
+For more information, including a feature and functionality comparison table, see [Choose your Windows labeling solution](rms-client/use-client.md#choose-your-windows-labeling-solution).

 > [!TIP]
 > The Azure Information Protection client is supported on Windows only.